jonashackt/gitlab-ci-stack/README.md

 After we configured that, we can do our well-known `vagrant up`.

-Now just open up your Browser and go to `docker.gitlab.ci`
+Now we should be able to ping `gitlab.jonashackt.io`.

 ## Enable https for Gitlab on public accessable server